luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 ## Center of mass 2

-Line up some students with their back and particularly their heels against the wall of the classroom (figure 24).
+Line up some students with their back and particularly their heels against the wall of the classroom.
 Then put some money in front of their toes.
 If they can pick it up without falling, they may keep it.
 This is impossible to do without their center of mass going beyond their toes and falling.

 ## Center of mass 3
 Take two students of unequal size next to each other facing the other students in front of the classroom.
 They hold each other.
 Then let them lift their outer legs.
 Total instability!
 Same problem, their common center of mass should be above their standing legs in the middle, but lifting their outer legs will disturb the equilibrium.

 ## Center of mass 4